In the not-too-distant past, customer support was viewed as a cost center – a necessary, but non-profitable, part of a business.

 Zapier’s VP of Customer Success Pam Dodrill says that issue resolution time matters to their customers.
 After creating a Premium Support option, which promises responses to new tickets in one hour or less, Pam says that they’ve seen “a drop in churn for this customer base of approximately 4%.”

-Andrea Bishop, who’s a Support Lead for WordPress VIP, agrees that it pays to be fast – and also personal.
+Andrea Bishop, Director of Support at WordPress VIP, agrees that it pays to be fast – and also personal.
 Andrea says her team is always striving to improve the accuracy of information provided across VIP’s multiple support channels.
 They focus on providing “meaningful” responses: aiming to solve issues with just one response.

 From customer satisfaction to customer delight